ichadhr/rustguard/README.md

 }
 ```

-##### POST /api/admin/permissions/check
+##### POST /api/permissions/check
-Check if a subject has permission for an action on an object (Admin users only).
+Check if a subject has permission for an action on an object.

 **Request:**
 ```json